bytebase/bytebase.com/content/docs/sql-editor/admin-mode.md

 ## Run query in Admin Mode

 Click **Admin Mode** button to open a separate Admin Mode tab.
-Note that this is only available for DBAs and Workspace Owners.
+Note that this is only available for DBAs and Workspace Admins.

 ![Admin Mode Button](/content/docs/sql-editor/admin-mode-button.webp)